naren4b/nks/docs/setting-up-local-vault.md

 ^ Vault Authentication Methods
 **Token Authentication:**
-Overview: Token authentication is the simplest and most commonly used method.
+_Overview_: Token authentication is the simplest and most commonly used method.
 When Vault is initialized or unsealed, it generates a root token by default.
 This root token has full access to Vault and should be securely stored and used only for administrative tasks.
-Usage: Besides the root token, Vault can generate and manage other tokens with limited access and lifetimes.
+_Usage_: Besides the root token, Vault can generate and manage other tokens with limited access and lifetimes.
 Tokens can be used to authenticate users, applications, or services to access secrets or perform actions within Vault.
-Authentication Process: Users provide their token to Vault when accessing resources or performing operations.
+_Authentication Process_: Users provide their token to Vault when accessing resources or performing operations.
 Vault validates the token against its internal token store and grants access based on the token's policies and capabilities.
-Use Cases: Token authentication is suitable for various scenarios, including initial setup, administrative tasks, and user or application authentication.
+_Use Cases_: Token authentication is suitable for various scenarios, including initial setup, administrative tasks, and user or application authentication.

+**Kubernetes Authentication:**
+_Overview_: Kubernetes authentication enables applications running in Kubernetes clusters to authenticate with Vault seamlessly.
+It uses Kubernetes Service Account Tokens for authentication.
+_Configuration_: Vault is configured to trust Kubernetes' token-based authentication system.
+Kubernetes Pods can authenticate with Vault by presenting their Service Account Token.
+_Dynamic Secrets_: Vault can dynamically generate short-lived credentials (e.g., database credentials) for applications based on Kubernetes authentication.
+This enhances security by minimizing the exposure of long-lived credentials.
+_Use Cases_: Kubernetes authentication is valuable in containerized environments where applications run in Kubernetes Pods.
+It streamlines access management and enhances security by integrating with Kubernetes' native authentication mechanisms.